Lupa MasaJungle Camp

 Lupa Masa jungle camp

-The surrounding forests are rich in mammal, bird and plant life and treks have included sightings of the slow loris, the western tarsier, the long-tailed porcupine, the yellow-throated marten, the Rajah Brook Birdwing butterfly and Wallace’s Flying Frog.
-Experience the vibrant colours of butterflies, dragonflies and fireflies, and relax in the mornings surrounded by the sounds of nearby streams, cicadas, frogs or even hooting gibbons.
+The surrounding forests are rich in mammal, bird and plant life and treks have included sightings of the Slow Loris, the Western Tarsier, the Long-tailed Porcupine, the Yellow-throated Marten, the Rajah Brook Birdwing Butterfly and Wallace’s Flying Frog, a vast array of butterflies, dragonflies and fireflies, cicadas, frogs or even hooting gibbons.
 When in season, the Giant Rafflesia and many wild orchids can be found flowering nearby.

-Meals are vegetarian and include rice with numerous jungle vegetables which are grown in the surrounding area and supplied by the local villages.
-You can also learn about traditional cooking methods, such as using bamboo and banana tree leaves.
-All food is organic wherever possible, food waste is composted and plastic and other materials are limited in their use.
+Meals are vegetarian and include rice with numerous jungle vegetables that are grown in the surrounding area and supplied by the local village markets.
+All food is organic where possible, food waste is composted and plastic and other materials are limited in their use.

 Lupa Masa employs people from the local community as it has done from the start of this project, and will continue to do so as it grows.